isennkubilay/vault-docker-cluster/README.md

 - Proxies `/health` to Vault’s `/v1/sys/health` endpoint.
 - Disables compression and caching for safety.

-Adjust or extend the configuration to add TLS termination in production scenarios.

 ## Data & Persistence
 Each Vault node mounts `vault-*/data`, which retains Raft snapshots and WALs between restarts.
 Wiping these directories (see `task reset`) forces a clean initialization.

 ## Security Notes
-- This setup disables TLS for simplicity.
-Do **not** expose it beyond a lab network without adding TLS certificates and tightening configuration.
 - Generated credential files (`vault-credentials-*.md`, `vault-init-keys.json`, `vault-*/config/unseal.sh`) contain highly sensitive data.
 Move them to a secure vault or delete them immediately after testing.
 - The root token printed during initialization has full privileges; rotate it or replace it with scoped tokens for real workloads.